 Since 1990 the Manufacturers Alliance has provided manufacturers with practical peer-to-peer training, education and resources.
 The Alliance was founded by Art Sneen, an engineer and manufacturing leader who wanted to leverage his network of experienced peers to the advantage of his employer and to multiply his own effectiveness.
 He saw a need for a “general practitioner” association for manufacturers that was not specific to one industry segment or one manufacturing profession.
 During the first 8 years, Art joked about working only “half days”… the first 12 hours at the plant, and the second 12 hours for the Alliance.

 The Manufacturers Alliance has 500 manufacturing member companies.
-The video below will showcase just a few from several different industries.
+The video below will showcase just a few.